-The SHA module provides the calculation of a hash value of freely chosen data input in the CPU and is intended to be used for signature generation, verification and generic data integrity checks.
-Further essential information is given in the confidential user guidance.
+The hardware Hash module provides the calculation of a hash value of freely chosen data input in the CPU and is intended to be used for signature generation, verification and generic data integrity checks.
+The use for keyed hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.

-The TOE provides the Hash module to compute extremely fast hash values within just some dozens of clock cycles.
-Following hashing algorithms can be performed using this module:
+The TOE provides the hardware Hash module to compute extremely fast Hash values within just some dozens of clock cycles.
+Following Hashing algorithms can be performed using this module: